CabelaoNakamura/nikity-city/artifacts/citizen/system_resources/monitor/docs/feature_graveyard.md

 - **Experiments:** Well... not much to experience with right now;
 - **Discord static commands:** I don't think anyone ever used it since they can do it with basically any other bot;
 - **Set process priority:** Although it was quite requested in the beginning, people just don't seem to use it;
+- **Menu Weed troll effect:** It was just too similar to the drunk effect one, not worth keeping.

 Don't cry because they are gone.
 Smile because they existed :)